About Monica Noy

 Published

-• EBASE Canada: A survey study of evidence-based practice by Canadian osteopaths and osteopathic manual practitioners
+National Survey: EBASE Canada, Evidence-based practice by Canadian osteopaths and osteopathic manual practitioners (in Review)

-• Status Survey of Osteopaths in Canada, ongoing.
+Status Survey of Osteopaths in Canada, ongoing with University of Quebec, Montreal (UQAM) and OPERA.

 Recent Presentations